legal resources necessary to hold negligent facilities accountable.

 However, a Certified Nursing Assistant (CNA) was observed answering the call light and entering the resident's room "without donning Personal Protective Equipment (PPE) and bent over the resident, touching [their] uniform to the resident's over bed/tray table."
 The CNA "touched the resident shoulder and bed linen and turned off the call light as the resident put in [their] request for coffee.
 The CNA exited the room without washing [their] hands.
 When asked if aware that the resident was on isolation precautions, the CNA" responded 'no I was just answering the call light'.
 The sign on the resident's door was brought to [the CNA's] attention."
 The CNA "attempted to read it aloud but had apparent difficulty in doing so and again stated [they] did not know the resident was on isolation.

-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
 This arrangement postpones your payment for our legal services until after we have successfully resolved your claim through a jury trial award or a negotiated settlement.
 We provide every client a "No Win/No-Fee" Guarantee, meaning if we are unable to obtain compensation on your behalf, you owe our legal team nothing.
-Let our law firm start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
+Let our network of attorneys start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
 All information you share with our law offices will remain confidential.